juliusz-b/behavioral-led-model/README.md

 > Juliusz Bojarczuk, Michal Marzecki, Di Sun, Zuxin Jin, Pengfei Tian and Grzegorz Stepniak, "A Behavioral Model of the Light Emitting Diode Nonlinearity", under consideration for publication. [![DOI](https://img.shields.io/badge/DOI-TBA-blue)]()

+**When using the behavioral LED model, please remember to support our work by citing the aforementioned paper in your article.**

 </br>

 <details>